IgniteUI/crypto-portfolio-app/README.md

 ## dist and docs folders

 `dist` folder is used to store the files build with aot.
+This folder should not be pushed to the repository.
 `docs` folder is used for the [GitHub Pages](https://igniteui.github.io/crypto-portfolio-app/) site.
 Related to [`Publishing your GitHub Pages site from a /docs folder on your `master` branch`](https://igniteui.github.io/crypto-portfolio-app/)
+Use `ng build --prod --aot` to build the project, `copy -> paste` into `docs` folder the generated content in `dist` folder, and replate the `base href`.

 ## Development server